mir-dataset-loaders/mirdata/docs/source/contributing.rst

 More examples of scripts used to create dataset indexes can be found in the `scripts <https://github.com/mir-dataset-loaders/mirdata/tree/master/scripts>`_ folder.

 .. note::
-    Users should be able to create the dataset indexes without the need for additional dependencies that are not included in soundata by default.
-Should you need an additional dependency for a specific reason, please open an issue to discuss with the Soundata maintainers the need for it.
+    Users should be able to create the dataset indexes without the need for additional dependencies that are not included in Mirdata by default.
+Should you need an additional dependency for a specific reason, please open an issue to discuss with the Mirdata maintainers the need for it.

 tracks
 ^^^^^^